 I have been working daily for the past two years with kindergarten students helping them learn phonics.
 I start with the basic sounds of the alphabet, move into working with blends and then expanding into CVC word families.
 I use worksheets, word wheels and game; using as many senses as possible to anchor the learning more quickly.

-I am certified as a Silver Level Competent Toastmaster and have taught seminars for parents and professional staff in parenting.
+I am certified as an advanced speaker, Gold Level in Toastmasters.
+I have taught seminars for parents and professional staff in parenting.
 I have also created and facilitated social skills courses for children ages 6 through twelve in an after school setting.

 Because 60-90% of all communication is non-verbal, a speaker in front of an audience does much better when aware of the importance of body language and how to overcome feeling nervous.
-I work with students, helping them organize their speeches and them teach them ways to communicate more effectively with their bodies.
+I work with students and adults, helping them organize their speeches and then teaching them ways to communicate more effectively with their bodies.

 The goal is not only to become a better speaker; it also includes building self-confidence as the fear of speaking becomes smaller and smaller.